ltagliaferri/dh-rutgers/Week-5/how-to-make-a-pr-cli.md

 Or, you can search for the project using the GitHub search bar.

-When you’re on the main page for the repository, you’ll see a **Fork** button on your upper right-hand side of the page, underneath your user icon:
+When you’re on the main page for the repository, a **Fork** button will be displayed on your upper right-hand side of the page, underneath your user icon:

 ![GitHub Forking](https://assets.digitalocean.com/articles/eng_python/PullRequest/ch_gh_arrow_blink.gif)

-Click on the fork button to start the forking process.
+Click on the **Fork** button to start the forking process.
 Within your browser window, you’ll receive a notification that the repository you’re forking is being processed:

 ![Forking on GitHub](https://assets.digitalocean.com/articles/eng_python/PullRequest/GitHub_Forking.png)

 Once the process is done, your browser will go to a screen similar to the previous repository screen, except that at the top you will see your username before the repository name, and in the URL it will also say your username before the repository name.

-So, in the example above, instead of **do-community / cloud_haiku** at the top of the page, you’ll see **<^>your-username<^> / cloud_haiku**, and the new URL will look like this:
+So, in the example above, instead of **do-community / cloud_haiku** at the top of the page, you’ll see **<^>your-username<^> / cloud_haiku**, and the new URL will read similar to this:

 ```
 https://github.com/<^>your-username<^>/cloud_haiku